thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 There is no such thing as 80% done.
 It is either done or not.
 It is very binary.
 There is no in-between.

 This has an important corollary.
 One person from the team does not have the power to get something done.
 It is a team effort.
 It requires team members to collaborate to get it done.
-Therefore, we have to [*Account as a Team for the Delivery Process*](#account-as-a-team-for-the-delivery-process).
+Therefore, we have to [*Accountable as a Team for the Delivery Process*](#accountable-as-a-team-for-the-delivery-process).
 It is the whole team's responsibility.

-### Account as a Team for the Delivery Process
+### Accountable as a Team for the Delivery Process

 To achieve organisational goals - such as turnover, market share, productivity, quality of delivered goods, number of delivered goods, customer satisfaction - everyone in the organisation needs to be aligned with these goals.